We develop and deliver complex power and propulsion solutions.

 Sustainability

-Rolls-Royce Half Year results
+Rolls-Royce 2025 Half Year Results

-Rolls-Royce announced Half Year results on Thursday 1 August 2024.
+Rolls-Royce announced 2025 Half Year Results on Thursday 31 July 2025

 News centre